audreyfeldroy/pinecone/README.rst

 This means that:

 * You can use other Python modules in your Pinecone scripts, such as `math`, `random`, and even third-party libraries
-* There is no learning curve between learning Pinecone and learning Python
+* The learning curve between learning Pinecone and learning Python is minimized, since you can use a standard text editor and command line

 Status
 -------